Key Metrics to Monitor for Proactive Email Marketing

 Analyze Blacklists Big and Small

-Regardless of whether they impact your deliverability or not, monitoring blacklists can show you smaller issues that you can concentrate on now to avoid big troubles later.
+Regardless of whether they impact your deliverability or not, IP blacklists monitoring can show you smaller issues that you can concentrate on now to avoid big troubles later.

 Use Complaints as a Tool for Progress